Judy A. Gagnon, RMR, FCRR, President

-Susan Levin Turner, President-elect
+Susan Levin Turner, President

 Susan is the founder and co-owner of Food Glorious Food, an acclaimed Tallahassee restaurant in operation for more than 35 years.
 She is an entrepreneur, philanthropist, and experienced fundraiser and volunteer…